 About This Course

-The objective of this course is to apply your auscultation skills for pediatric cases.
+The objective of this course is to apply your auscultation skills for pediatric referrals cases.

-Each case consists of multiple pages which present the patient's history, a virtual mankin page for heart sounds and a clincal findings page.
+Each case consists of multiple pages which present the patient's history, a virtual manikin page for heart sounds and a clinical findings page.

 Remember that pediatric murmurs can be a normal part of development.
 Not all murmurs need treatment.

 Cardinal Clinical Signs

 There are six cardinal clinical signs on cardiac examination which prove to be significant independent predictors of the presence of a confirmed cardiac lesion.

 - A murmur of intensity 3 or greater.

 - The murmur is best heard at LUSB (2LICS).

 - The presence of an abnormal second heart sound (fixed splitting with respiration).